AI Release Engineering

 Instrument agent decision points with flags

 Every agent action gate, routing decision, tool invocation threshold, and confidence cutoff is a control surface.
-During build, FeatBit Skills enables coding agents to autonomously identify and instrument these points — without manual flag placement.
-The control surface is built in, not bolted on.
+During build, FeatBit Skills can help coding agents and developers identify and instrument many of these points with less manual work.
+The control surface is designed into the system, not bolted on after release.

 Gate agent activation behind flags

 Initial deployment targets internal environments and synthetic traffic only.
-The agent's action scope is constrained by flags — initially read-only, then limited write, then full autonomy.
-Each capability tier is a flag state, not a code change.
+The agent's action scope is constrained by flags — initially read-only, then limited write, then broader autonomy where policy allows.
+Each capability tier is represented by flag state, not a separate code branch.
 The blast radius of emergent behavior is bounded structurally.

 Observe behavior through OTel-correlated flag events